infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

     `InfiniteOpt`, but typically can be avoided by using infinite variables in combination with adding [`DomainRestrictions`](@ref) to constraints which restrict the infinite domain as needed.

+See [Restricted Variables](@ref) to learn about symbolic inline definition of point variables.

 ### Finite Variables
 Finally, we can add finite variables to our model.
 These denote variables that